abcamiletto/flex/README.md

 - [x] Test on a multiple arms robot
 - [x] Pip package and Auto installation
+- [x] SAE modeling

+Fourth Round

-- [ ] SAE modeling
+- [ ] SAE with not every joint elastic
 - [ ] Direct collocation
 - [ ] Check damping+friction implementation in urdf2casadi

-Fourth Round

 - [ ] ROS utilization guide
-- [ ] Implementation of a minimum time cost function
+- [ ] Implementation of a minimum time cost function (?)
+- [ ] Add a parameter to choose whether you want to implement motor dynamics or not